Search Results

 Charter Members Pajaro Valley Quilt Association honors the charter members who, in 1978, worked to form our guild, produce quilt shows, and develop the atmosphere for creativity that exists today.
 Kathy Bachan Joan Batistich Agnes Bezouska Ione Bonney June Borges Susie Brandle Eileen Byers Erma Clark Rachel Clark Beatrice Casey Dorothy Cline Mabel Cole Jean Davidson Trudy Deaker Ida Duren Diane Fassnacht Adrienne Fagalde Amy Ferreira Lavina Ferreira Linda Gordon Sirleen Ghigleri Jean Grabost Leslie Haws Harriet Holmes Cynthia Hornbeak JoAnn Jackson Pat Loughead Martha Lipsanen Janice Lucich Nell Marmo Mary Morris Susan Mihalik Lena Moline Billie Parsons-Street Eleanor Penner Elaine Pryor Barbara Palla Hilda Morrell Carol McGuire Bennie O'Donohue Laura Olson Helen Pratt Carmel Reitman Christine Scherer Donalee Seymour Sandra Walsh Shikuma Lee Lee Seigfried Cheryl Street Jean F. Street Lisa Swallow Kris Vassar Andrea Volpe Katie Whidden Carolyn White Betty Whitman Flossie Whatley

-- Board/Contacts | PVQAQuiltAssn
+- Vendor Information Page | PVQAQuiltAssn

 - Veterans Outreach | PVQAQuiltAssn